hivdb/chiro-cms/resources/updates.md

 ### Convalescent plasma
 Joyner et al published an expanded efficacy analysis of 35,722 hospitalized patients with severe disease in the Expanded Access Program of whom 61% were in the ICU and 33% receiving mechanical ventilation[^10.1101/2020.08.12.20169359].
 The 7D mortality was 8.7% [95% CI 8.3%-9.2%] in patients transfused within 3 days of diagnosis but 11.9% [11.4%-12.2%] in patients transfused >=4D (p<0.001).
 Similar findings observed for 30D mortality (21.6% vs. 26.7%, p<0.0001).
 7D mortality was also reduced for those who received plasma with higher SARS-CoV-2 IgG titers[^10.1101/2020.08.12.20169359].

+Updated conclusion: Convalescent plasma appears to provide a measurable benefit when it is administered early in the course of disease to patients with severe disease.
+Efficacy also depends on the titer of neutralizing antibodies in the donor sample.
+However, there is sufficient uncertainty about the clinical efficacy of convalescent plasma in non-severe patients to justify the completion of randomized trials in this population.

 ### Nucleoside analogs
 __AT-527__ is an oral nucleoside analog prodrug of AT-511 which has been studied for the treatment of HCV and has been shown to inhibit SARS-CoV-2 in vitro[^10.1101/2020.08.11.242834].
 It is being evaluated in a phase II placebo controlled trial of hospitalized patients without severe disease.